dotnet/csharplang/proposals/extensions.md

   an **extension member lookup** of `I` in `T` with `K` type arguments produces a match, then `E.I` is evaluated and classified as follows:**
   ...
 - Otherwise, an attempt is made to process `E.I` as an extension method invocation.
   If this fails, `E.I` is an invalid member reference, and a binding-time error occurs.

-Note: the path to extension member lookup and extension method invocation from this section is only for empty lookup results.
-We can also get to extension member lookup and extension method invocation in scenarios where lookup yields a method group but the candidates get filtered out by applicability rules.
+Note: the path to extension member lookup and extension method invocation from this section is only for empty results from member lookup and extension member lookup.
+We can also get to extension member lookup and extension method invocation
+in:
+1. invocation scenarios where the set of *applicable* candidate methods is empty.
+2. indexer access scenarios where the set of *applicable* candidate indexers is empty.

 That is covered elsewhere.

 TODO Is the "where `T` is not a type parameter" portion still relevant?